sidramesh2018/calc/README.md

 * `NEW_RELIC_LICENSE_KEY` is the private New Relic license key for this project.
   If it is present, then the WSGI app will be wrapped with the  New Relic agent.

+* `TEST_WITH_ROBOBROWSER` is a boolean that indicates whether to run some integration tests using [RoboBrowser][] instead of Selenium/WebDriver.
+  Running tests with RoboBrowser can be much faster and less error-prone than via Selenium, but it also means that the tests are less end-to-end.

 ## Authentication and Authorization

 We use cloud.gov/Cloud Foundry's User Account and Authentication (UAA)